briankoser/sfc-listeners-guide/episodes/0126-christopher-nolan-conquers-the-dc-universe-and-other-news.md

   <q class="ben">Yeah.</q>
   <q class="matt">Or 'Batman-Superman'.
 Who gets top billing?</q>
   <q class="ben">Batman.</q>
   <q class="matt">Yeah, 'Batman-Superman'.
-So, that's my prediction: you're not going to see {% workTitle "Justice League" %}, they need to work us into this world.</q>
+So, that's my prediction: you're not going to see {% work "Justice League" %}, they need to work us into this world.</q>
 </div>

 Ben wants DC to fire Henry Cavill and cast Benedict Cumberbatch and Martin Freeman as Batman and Superman.